Trend bearish_trend_breakout

 Bearish Trend Breakout (bearish_trend_breakout) — 1-year alpha split by historical sub-period

-1-year observed alpha vs random-date null
+1-year observed lift vs random-date null — bullish side

 ↑ Bullish triggers